-These are the best Instant Pot and Crock-Pot recipes for the Super Bowl
+The 10 best Instant Pot and Crock-Pot recipes for the Super Bowl

 The Super Bowl is a typically meat-centric food holiday, but vegetarians don’t have to miss out on all the fun.
 This Instant Pot cheesy enchilada rice is rich, flavorful, and totally meat-free, making it the perfect side to serve at your party.

-You know it, you love it, and you need it at every Super Bowl party—buffalo chicken dip.
+You know it, you love it, and you need it during every Super Bowl—buffalo chicken dip.
 This popular slow-cooker recipe will satisfy your buffalo chicken cravings without the mess.
-As someone who is both lazy and very protective of their couch, I’ll be serving this dip on Sunday.

 Almost everyone’s got a chili recipe up their sleeve, but if you’re the new owner of an Instant Pot and you’re not sure where to start, look no further.
 This fast, simple beef chili can be adapted to your liking and can feed a crowd for under $10.